Chapter FAQ

 Q: How do I obtain a presentation from a Chapter Event?

 A: All chapter member event presentations and select free education presentations are posted for ISACA Central Florida Chapter Members in the Chapter Library for the current year.
-Please login with your ISACA profile, then navigate to the Chapter Website, Member Only Content, Chapter Library.
-Search in folders Education and Membership Meetings.
+Please login with your ISACA profile, then navigate to the Chapter Website, Member Only Content, Chapter Library, Presentations.

 During an event, the ISACA Chapter Board Member facilitating the event will announce if and how the presentation slides will be made available.
 Paid or other select Education events may only be distributed to registered attendees.